Joyce Dickerson

-Joyce Dickerson (born June 14, 1945) is an American author and politician from the U.S. state of South Carolina.
-She served three terms as a Richland County Councilwoman, including service as Chair, before a defeat in the 2020 General Election to Derrek Pugh.
+Joyce Dickerson (born June 14, 1945) is an American politician from South Carolina.
+She served three terms as a Richland County Councilwoman, including service as Chair, before a defeat in the 2020 general election to Derrek Pugh.

 Early life and career

 Dickerson originally from Savannah, Georgia, moved to Columbia, South Carolina in 1975 after her husband retired from the United States Air Force.
 After moving to South Carolina, she attended Benedict College, graduating cum laude with a B.S. in Business Administration, and Midlands Technical College, graduating with an Associate's degree in Psychology.
 She worked as a compliance auditor, retiring in 2006.

 Dickerson has been active in Democratic politics since the 1980s.
 She ran unsuccessfully for the South Carolina House of Representatives in 1996.
 She was elected to the Richland County Council in 2004, and has also served as State and Regional Director of the National Federation of Women Legislators, becoming Chair of NFWL in 2011.
 She served on the National Order for Women Legislators (NOWL) Telecommunication and Technology Task Force.
 Dickerson has also been active as a representative of Richland County on the National Multi Modal Transportation Steering Committee (NMMTSC), and served a two-year term on the Federal Communications Commission's Intergovernmental Advisory Committee.
 She is also a past President of the Women of the National Association of Counties and is a former Chairwoman of the Central Midlands Regional Transit Authority.

 Dickerson was among a number of African American women from around the United States who endorsed Hillary Rodham Clinton for President in 2016.